datacarpentry/image-processing/episodes/05-creating-histograms.md

 the histogram.
 We pass in `256` because we want to see the pixel count for each of the 256 possible values in the grayscale image.

-The parameter `range` is the range of values each of the pixels in the image can have.
+The parameter `range` is the range of values that each of the pixels in the image can have.
 Assuming 24-bit color, each channel has values between 0 and 255.
 We communicate that to the `np.histogram()` function with the `(0, 256)` parameter, which is somewhat confusing.
 The minimum value is inclusive, while the